dentra/esphome-components/components/backup/README.md

 Save your ESPHome device configuration in firmware and and recover it if you lost source files.
 Just download it from `http://yourdevice.local/config.yaml`.

+> WARNING: You should backup your all your files, this solution only for emergency purpose.
+I am not responsible for the loss or inability to recover data.

-> WARNING: stored configuration is the same as shown by `esphome config` command.
-It fully worked but not the same as your original sources.
+> WARNING: Stored configuration is the same as shown by `esphome config` command.
+It is fully worked but not the same as your original sources.

-> WARNING: command line substitutions are not supported!
+> WARNING: Command line substitutions, custom components and includes are not supported yet!

 The configuration is very simple.
 Look at a sample below:
 ```yaml